dockware/examples/basic-flex-setup/readme.md

  - installed docker-compose

 ## How to use it?
-Just put this docker-compose in a folder where you placed your project, open terminal and type the command:
+Just copy this `docker-compose.yml` in a folder where you placed your project, open terminal and type the command:
 ```
-docker-compsoe up -d
+docker-compose up -d
 ```

 ## How to debug?